- B.S., Ph.D., University of California, Santa Barbara

 Faculty / Student Awards

-- Member: American Association for the Advancement of Science, National Shellfisheries Association, The Crustacean Society, The American Microscopical Society.
+- Member: American Association for the Advancement of Science, The Crustacean Society, and occasionally in other societies.

 - List administrator: CRUST-L, the Crustacea mailing list.